stratum-mining/sv2-workshop/md/sv2-workshop.md

 ## Miner-only steps

-Pools can skip to slide X
+Pools can skip to slide 50

 ---